 - Fresh chopped parsley as garnish

-- Prepare the ingredients for the crockpot: cut chicken, dice sausage, and chop the onion, green bell pepper, and celery stalk.
+- Prepare the ingredients for the slow cooker: cut chicken, dice sausage, and chop the onion, green bell pepper, and celery stalk.

-- In the crock pot combine chicken, sausage, tomatoes, onion, green pepper, celery, and chicken broth.
+- Place in the slow cook combine chicken, sausage, tomatoes, onion, green pepper, celery, and chicken broth.
 Stir in oregano, cajun seasoning, hot sauce, bay leaves, and thyme.
 Cover and cook on low for 8 hours or on HIGH for 4 hours.